katzlbt/VintageApothecaryLabels/README.md

-# VintageApothecaryLabels
+# Vintage Apothecary Labels
-Very simple bash scripts to create Vintage Apothecary Labels (or actually any other labels, too) as SVG from mustache templates for printing labels.
+Very simple bash scripts with as few as possible dependencies to create Vintage Apothecary Labels (or actually any other labels, too) as JSON compiled to SVG using mustache templates for printing the labels.
 If you also install ImageMagick the second script can combine the SVGs into a PDF.
+Currently included labels sets:
+  * Latin kitchen spices

 Requires mustache (https://mustache.github.io/) template command.
 Optionally have ImageMagick ready to create a pdf.